BackendWorks/nestjs-microservices/README.md

 npm run service-install
 ```

+## Build

 Build services
 ```
 npm run build
 ```

+## Run

 Start service in development mode
 ```
 npm start
 ```

+## Clean build folders

 Clean build folders in services
 ```
 npm run clean
 ```
 ## Docker Notes:
-- If you're using docker environment as your development env, then your need to change `localhost` to `host.docker.internal` for connection of internal connection with docker.
+- If you're running docker-compose in windows platform, the URI host should change `localhost` to `host.docker.internal` for connection of internal connection with docker.
-- After adding new service, first add service name and port in `.env` file in root. as it'll use in docker-compose file for specific service.
+- If you're running docker-compose in ubuntu or macOS, the URI should be host name like for `postgres` database it's `database`.
-- Using `docker-compose up -d` the development server will start on port `8080`. so, base url for server would be `http://localhost:8080` and then add the service name after. like `http://localhost:8080/user`. you can configure this prefix path in `kong.yml`
+- The development server will start on port `8080`. so, base url for server would be `http://localhost:8080`. you can reconfigure this prefix path in `kong.yml`.
-- `docker-compose up -d` command will create application in watch mode.
+- for rebuild all services use command `docker-compose up --build`.

 #### Pending work:
 - deployment, production level changes